Skip to content

 • --feature <FEATURE> (-f): The feature for which the dependency should be added.

-• --editable: Specifies an editable dependency, only use in combination with --pypi.
+• --editable: Specifies an editable dependency; only used in combination with --pypi.

 pixi add numpy # (1)!